 Our success will depend in significant part on our existing intellectually property rights and our ability to obtain additional patents and licenses in the future.
-As of July 31, 2012, we owned or controlled approximately 281 U.S. and corresponding foreign patents and 187 U.S. and corresponding foreign patent applications.
+As of October 31, 2012, we owned or controlled approximately 280 U.S. and corresponding foreign patents and 180 U.S. and corresponding foreign patent applications.
 We license patents from other parties for certain complementary technologies.
 We cannot be certain that pending patent applications will result in patents being issued in the United States or foreign countries.
 We cannot be certain that we were the first to make the inventions covered by any of our patents, if issued, or our pending patent applications.
 In addition, the patents that have been or will be issued may not afford meaningful protection for our technology and products.
 Competitors may develop products similar to ours that do not conflict with our patents.
 To protect our rights to any of our patents, if issued, and proprietary information, we may need to litigate against infringing third parties, or avail ourselves of the courts or participate in hearings to determine the scope and validity of those patents or other proprietary rights.
 These types of proceedings are often costly and could be very time-consuming to us, and we cannot assure you that the deciding authorities will rule in our favor.
 An unfavorable decision could allow third parties to use our technology without being required to pay us licensing fees or may compel us to license needed technologies to avoid infringing third-party patent and proprietary rights.

 Pharmaceutical research and development is highly competitive; others may file patents first that cover our products or technology.
 For example, our competitor Prosensa has rights to patent families corresponding to WO2002/024906 and WO2004/083432, including issued US 7,973,015, US 7,534,879, and granted European Patent No. EP 1619249.
 We opposed EP 1619249 in the Opposition Division of the European Patent Office, or the Opposition Division, and in November 2011, we announced that, although we succeeded in invalidating some of the patent's claims, the Opposition Division maintained in amended form certain claims of this patent relating to the treatment of DMD by skipping dystrophin exons 51 and 46.
 We and Prosensa both have the right to appeal this decision; however, pending final resolution of this matter and any appeal thereof, the patent at issue may provide the basis for Prosensa or other parties that have rights to such patent to assert that our drug eteplirsen infringes on such patent.
-A final resolution of this opposition proceeding may take a number of years and the outcome cannot be predicted or determined as of the date of this report.
-We are also aware of certain claims that have issued to Prosensa in Japan (JP 4846965) that may provide the basis for Prosensa or other parties that have rights to these claims.
-We believe we have a basis to invalidate some or all of these claims and are evaluating the potential initiation of invalidation proceeding in Japan, the outcome and timing of such proceeding cannot be predicted or determined as of the of Prosensa's claims or if previously invalidated claims are restored on appeal, our ability to commercialize both eteplirsen and other therapeutic candidates for our pan-exon strategy could be materially impaired.
+A final resolution of this opposition proceeding may take a number of years and the outcome cannot be predicted or determined as of the date of this prospectus.
+We are also aware of certain claims that have issued to Prosensa in Japan (JP 4846965) that may provide the basis for Prosensa or other parties that have rights to these claims to assert that our drug eteplirsen infringes on such claims.
+We believe we have a basis to invalidate some or all of these claims and are evaluating the potential initiation of invalidation proceedings.
+Because we have not yet initiated an invalidation proceeding in Japan, the outcome and timing of such proceeding cannot be predicted or determined as of the date of this prospectus.
+If we are unsuccessful in invalidating other of Prosensa's claims or if previously invalidated claims are restored on appeal, our ability to commercialize both eteplirsen and other therapeutic candidates for our pan-exon strategy could be materially impaired.